 “Finland is one of the few countries where all of the key minerals used in the production of lithium-ion batteries are found in the soil, and we possess strong expertise throughout the value chain.
 This means we have everything needed for the creation of an important battery ecosystem that will help us to create more added value for Finland,” says Petri Peltonen, Under-Secretary of State at the Ministry of Economic Affairs and Employment.

-The importance of battery system management and optimization is emphasized, as battery systems need to fulfil strict requirements for performance and lifetime in various operational environments.
+The importance of battery system management and optimization is emphasized as battery systems need to fulfil strict requirements for performance and lifetime in various operational environments.

-Read more (in Finnish) Talouselämä March 29, 2019
+Read more in Talouselämä March 29, 2019 (in Finnish)

 Raportti: Sähköauton vihreä, älykäs akku voi olla Suomen seuraava vientihitti, mutta edessä on töitä